APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

 - I have read POL-001, POL-002, POL-003, and PHIL-001 in their ENTIRETY (not just skimmed)
 - I have specifically reviewed PHIL-001's sections on "Free Speech 101," "Categorical Exceptions," and "What's UCLA to Do"
 - I have identified whether the administration explicitly stated a policy violation (providing exact quote if so)
+- I have checked that my analysis is in reference to the incident in question only
+- I acknowledge that if within the broader context there are also policy violations, those violations are addressed as separate incidents (e.g. if the incident is an offensive display at a protest, only the policy status of the display with regard to TPM and speech are in question, not the policy status of any aspects of the protest in general)
 - I have rigorously tested whether the incident falls into a SPECIFIC category of unprotected speech per PHIL-001
 - I have explicitly acknowledged in my justification that UCLA is bound by the First Amendment as a state actor
 - I have distinguished between administrative condemnation and actual policy violation in my analysis